-Kent State University Senior Vice President for Academic Affairs and Provost Todd Diacon has announced that Stephen Nameth, Ph.D., has been named dean and chief administrative officer of the Kent State University Columbiana County campuses.
+Kent State University Senior Vice President for Academic Affairs and Provost Todd A. Diacon has announced that Stephen Nameth, Ph.D., has been named dean and chief administrative officer of the Kent State University Columbiana County campuses.
 Nameth currently serves as the director of The Ohio State University’s Agricultural Technical Institute in Wooster, Ohio.
 Nameth will lead Kent State University at East Liverpool and Kent State University at Salem, two of the regional campuses in the university’s eight-campus system.
 He begins his position at Kent State on Aug.
-1.
+1

-“Stephen Nameth is an accomplished administrator who cares deeply about educational access and attainment,” Diacon said.
+“Stephen Nameth is an accomplished administrator who cares deeply about educational access and attainment,” Diacon says.
 “Having grown up adjacent to Columbiana County, he understands well the region’s challenges and the role higher education can play in building a bright future.
 We are fortunate that he accepted our position.”